plaid/income-sample/README.md

 When asked to connect to a bank while in Sandbox mode, supply the credentials `user_good` and `pass_good` and the MFA code of `1234` if you're asked for it.
 In Sandbox mode, the only "income" that exists is the interest income on the Plaid Savings account.
 Payroll income is a little more exciting.

+In the debug panel is a button that simulates what the Income flow might look like if you were to run an income pre-check call with an employer that results in a "HIGH" confidence level.
+This call only works in Sandbox mode.

 ### TODOs

-- Add in the payroll income precheck
+- Display a more meaningful message for when you have pending document data
 - Clean up some of the Chakra UI components a bit
-- Display a more meaningful message for when you have pending document data
 - Try re-using our existing access tokens from Liabilities when creating a link token for bank income
 - Consider showing how you'd use a webhook for document flow
 - Make the error messaging fancier than an alert box